 Total Score: Scores for the four sections are combined to create a total score.
 The total score ranges from 472 to 528.
 Scores typically are reported 30–35 days after your exam date.

 How are scores used?

-There are many factors considered in the medical school admissions process to gain a holistic view of an applicant’s likelihood of succeeding in medical school.
+Many factors are considered in the medical school admissions process to gain a holistic view of an applicant’s likelihood of succeeding in medical school.
 MCAT scores are one of the factors considered.
 When admissions officers look at MCAT scores in conjunction with undergraduate GPA, rather than grades alone, they are better able to predict who will be successful in medical school.

 What if I don’t score well?

-If you aren’t satisfied with your MCAT score, your prehealth advisor can help you decide if you should re-take the exam.
+If you aren’t satisfied with your MCAT score, your pre-health advisor can help you decide if you should re-take the exam.
 The Official Guide to the MCAT® Exam also offers some data to consider when making this decision.
 You can take the MCAT exam up to three times per calendar year, up to four times over two consecutive years, with a seven-time lifetime limit.